aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/TriggerSwitch.md

 The [regionalflag](../../../Flags%20arrays/Regionalflags.md) slot at `regionalflags` and the [flag](../../../Flags%20arrays/flags.md) slot at `activationflag` are set to true when applicable.

-We resolve the entity `npcdata` this refers to by using `data[0]` as the map entity id, but if it's negative, it defaults to this NPCControl.
+We resolve the entity.`npcdata` this refers to by using `data[0]` as the map entity id, but if it's negative, it defaults to this NPCControl.

 The `hit` field of that entity is toggled if `data[1]` is -1 or set to true if `data[1]` is 1 or set to false otherwise.